sliuxl/OverseasFuneralGuide/index.md

 First of all,
 I'm really sorry,
-if you have to refer to this guide for the loss of a family memebr, friend, etc.
+if you have to refer to this guide for the loss of a family member, friend, etc.

 This is a **practical** guide to assist family members, friends, alumni, etc navigating the aftermath of a death abroad.